Noise Levels in Old Fig Garden, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Old Fig Garden sounds about 59% louder than Central Old Fig Garden to the human ear, a 6.7 dBA gap.
+To the human ear, noise in southern Old Fig Garden sounds about 216% louder than in northwestern Old Fig Garden, a 16.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?